NorthConnex: Pennant Hills Road

 In March 2011, the Liberals–Nationals coalition won the state election.

 In 2012, Infrastructure NSW released its 20-year State Infrastructure Strategy report which claimed that Pennant Hills Road carried approximately 80,000 vehicles per day in 2011.
 The Environmental Impact Statement of the NorthConnex subsequently released in July 2014 showed that Pennant Hills Road carried approximately 62,000 vehicles per day, out of which roughly 10% were heavy vehicles.
 Until 2020, the average daily traffic volumes on Pennant Hills Road remained at the same numbers.

-Along with the State Infrastructure Strategy report, the link between the F3 and M2 was also recognised in Transport for NSW's Long Term Transport Master Plan as important infrastructure for freight traffic and the wider connectivity within NSW to reduce congestion and improve traffic flow along Pennant Hills Road.
+Along with the State Infrastructure Strategy report, the link between the F3 and M2 was also recognised in Transport for NSW's Long Term Transport Master Plan as "important infrastructure for freight traffic and the wider connectivity within NSW to reduce congestion and improve traffic flow along Pennant Hills Road."

 In 2013, The National Roads and Motorists' Association (NRMA) identified the arterial, Pennant Hills Road as the third worst road in NSW and the ACT.
 This rating reflected the level of frustration experienced by road users.
-Traffic congestion is often associated with poor road safety and further compounding congestion into off-peak period.
+Traffic congestion is often associated with poor road safety and further compounding congestion into the off-peak period.
 The rate of accidents along the arterial strip was significantly higher when compared to the NSW average.

 A proposed tunnel link was estimated to carry more than 100,000 vehicles per day (50,000 in each direction).